-Example: In the above example, John has coverage in July, with 30 hours left in his bank.
-Assume he doesn't work in May or June.
-With only 30 hours in his bank, John has no coverage in August.
-But if John works 130 hours in July, he will have 160 hours in his bank-30 left over from work through April, plus another 130 for work in July.
+Example: In the above example, John has coverage in July, with 90 hours left over in his bank from May.
+Assume he doesn't work in June.
+With only 90 hours in his bank as of the end of June, John has no coverage in August.
+But if John works 130 hours in July, he will have 220 hours in his bank as of the end of July - the 90 left over from work through May, plus another 130 for work in July.
 That's enough to get him coverage in September.